The Solid Protocol

 Resource Representations

-When a server creates a resource on HTTP PUT
+When a server creates an RDF source [RDF11-CONCEPTS] on HTTP PUT

 , POST

-requests on this resource when the value of the Accept
+requests on this resource when the field value of the Accept

 or application/ld+json